In a Huffington Post story entitled How to Recognize a Fake News Story dated Nov. 22, 2016, the author lists nine things to look for:

 Bad web design and use of ALL CAPS can also be a sign that the source you’re looking at should be verified and/or read in conjunction with other sources.

-If the story makes you REALLY ANGRY it’s probably a good idea to keep reading about the topic via other sources to make sure the story you read wasn’t purposefully trying to make you angry (with potentially misleading or false information) in order to generate shares and ad revenue.
+If the story makes you REALLY ANGRY it’s probably a good idea to keep reading about the topic via other sources.

-If the website you’re reading encourages you to DOX individuals, it’s unlikely to be a legitimate source of news.
+If the website you’re reading encourages you to DOX individuals, avoid it.

 Nearly all of us have been taken in by a video that was later found to have been doctored or faked.
 It is fairly easy to edit a video so that it looks like you made the basket or the hawk picked up the snake.
 Here are some of the most famous faked videos that fooled millions: